 Big, risky clots can be removed using a minimally-invasive procedure involving a catheter.
 Ojemann determined that Witt’s clot was of a nature that a blood thinner – warfarin – would do the trick.
 She stayed at UCH for two weeks as Ojemann and colleagues found the right dosage (her metabolism, amped up by her bodybuilding, made this a challenge).
 She would have to take it for another two-and-a-half months when she went home, too, plus twice-daily shots of another blood thinner, enoxaparin (trade name Lovenox).

 The shots weren’t a problem for Witt.
-The big deal was that she was under strict orders to avoid strenuous physical activity.
+The big deal was that she was under strict orders to avoid strenuous physical activity as a result of her traumatic brain injury.
 That meant no working out.
 It fell to UCHealth neurosurgeon Dr. Christopher Roark, who took over for the inpatient team when Witt transitioned to outpatient care, to stress the importance of compliance.

 “The hardest thing with her, quite honestly, was convincing her that the best thing for her body was to take it easy, because she’s not wired that way,” Roark said.
 “We had to convince her that, hey, for three months while you’re on blood thinners, you’ve got to take it easy.
 And if you do that, a year from now, this all will be just an unpleasant memory.”